OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/dev-env/git.md

 Refer to the [CDSS / Learn Git](http://opencdss.state.co.us/cdss-learn-git/) documentation for information about installing, configuring, and using Git software within the CDSS environment.

+Currently, for StateMod development on Windows, it is recommended to install Git for Windows and use a Git Bash window to run Git commands.
+It is possible to install Git within the MSys2 MinGW environment but the process has not been tested or documented.
+Because both Git for Windows and MSYS2 use MinGW, the command line environments are consistent for file permissions, text file end of line, etc.
+Using Git Bash requires changing to the `/c/Users/someuser/...` folders to run Git commands on StateMod files rather than `/home/someuser`, for example.